Asynchronous Execution

 Balance validation at time of consensus

-To defend against this, Monad nodes validate that the balance of the account is sufficient to fullfill the maximum debit in the user's account associated with in-flight transactions.
-For each transaction, this is computed as a sum of the value transfer (value
+To defend against a Denial-of-Service attack where someone submitting a bunch of transactions from an account with a zero balance, Monad nodes validate that the balance of the account is sufficient to fullfill the maximum debit in the user's account associated with in-flight transactions.

 You can think of the available balance tracked by consensus as decrementing in realtime as transactions are included in blocks.
 Although the node's view of the full state is lagged, the available balance always reflects up-to-date expenditures.